dmurdoch/ellipse/cran-comments.md

+### A minor update:

+- `ellipse` is now on Github, so the `DESCRIPTION` points to the URL.
+- I've included an alternate spelling "center" using code from James Curran.
+- There were no issues in CRAN checks of the previous version.

-## R CMD check results
+### R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a minor update to fix the references, at Kurt Hornik's request.
-* The note received in checks is the common false positive on newly added DOI links.
-The actual links do work.